Lankaran: Geography

 There are sandy beaches near Lankaran.
 Thermal sulphide, chloride, sodium-calcium waters of Andjin (Upper and Lower) mineral springs are situated 12 km west of the town.
 Also to the west are the ruins of Ballabur castle, near the village with the same name.

 Vast area of this region is covered by national parks, where a variety of fauna and flora are preserved.
 Gizil-Agach State Reserve hosts over 250 kinds of plants, 30 species of fish and more than 220 kinds of birds.
-Lankaran is also known for Parrotia, or ironwood.
+Lankaran is also known for Lankaran Jullibrissin, Parrotia, or ironwood.
 It is naturally grown in the region and could be seen in Hirkan National Park.
 Local myth has it that it is the only wood that sinks in water, hence the name (ironwood).
 Historically it has been used for heating since it burns for a long time and is not easily extinguished.
 The Persian leopard (Panthera pardus saxicolous) subspecies of the leopard, lives in the national park as well.
 In 1937, members of the Opilio lepidus species of harvestman were sighted in the area.

+To Northwest of Lankaran, there is a narrow Peninsula called Sara Peninsula.
+History of the area indicates that it once used to be an island near wetlands of Lankaran.
+But due to sea levels, the nearby coasts increased and a section to the Island was built in 1960.